jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (4) A permit holder must, if requested to do so, provide evidence to satisfy the chief executive that any information supplied to him or her by the permit holder under section 90 was purchased or licensed information from a speculative prospector.

 ### 90E Providing information to regulatory agencies
-(1) The Minister, an appropriate Minister, or the chief executive may provide to WorkSafe any information, or a copy of any document, that he or she—
+(1) The Minister, an appropriate Minister, or the chief executive may provide to the health and safety regulator any information, or a copy of any document, that he or she—
   (a) holds in relation to the performance or exercise of his or her functions, duties, or powers under this Act that relate to a permit or an application for a permit; and
-  (b) considers may assist WorkSafe's chief executive in the performance or exercise of his or her functions, duties, or powers under the Health and Safety in Employment Act 1992.
+  (b) considers may assist the health and safety regulator in the performance or exercise of the regulator’s functions, duties, or powers under any relevant health and safety legislation (as defined in section 16 of the Health and Safety at Work Act 2015).
 (2) The Minister, an appropriate Minister, or the chief executive may provide to Maritime New Zealand any information, or a copy of any document, that he or she—
   (a) holds in relation to the performance or exercise of his or her functions, duties, or powers under this Act that relate to a permit or an application for a permit; and
   (b) considers may assist the Director of Maritime New Zealand in the performance or exercise of his or her or Maritime New Zealand's functions, duties, or powers under the Maritime Transport Act 1994.